 These include mold, mildew, cockroaches, and dust mites.

 CO and other pollutants are released from fuel-burning stoves, heaters, and other appliances.
 CO is an odorless, colorless gas that blocks the movement of oxygen in the body.
 Depending on how much is breathed in, CO can affect coordination, make heart conditions worse, and cause extreme tiredness, headache, confusion, nausea, and dizziness.
 Very high levels can cause death.
 Elderly adults, developing babies, and people with cardiovascular and pulmonary diseases are particularly sensitive to elevated CO levels.

 This is a product of natural gas and kerosene combustion.
 Like CO, it is odorless and colorless.
 It irritates the mucous membranes of the eyes, nose, and throat and causes shortness of breath in high concentrations.
 Long-term exposure to nitrogen dioxide can damage the lungs and may lead to chronic bronchitis.
 Exposure to low levels may cause an increase of symptoms in people who have asthma, a decrease in lung function in people with chronic obstructive pulmonary disease, and an increase in respiratory infections.

 This gas is a product of burning kerosene in a space heater.
 It is extremely irritating to the eyes and upper respiratory tract.

-Cigarette smoke contains trace amounts of about 4,000 chemicals, including 200 known poisons, such as formaldehyde and carbon monoxide, as well as 43 carcinogens.
+Cigarette smoke contains trace amounts of about 4,000 chemicals, including 200 known poisons like formaldehyde and carbon monoxide, and 43 carcinogens.

 These are other common household air pollutants: